learning-process/parallel_programming_course/README.md

 - `-D USE_STL=ON` enable `std::thread` labs.
 - `-D USE_FUNC_TESTS=ON` enable functional tests.
 - `-D USE_PERF_TESTS=ON` enable performance tests.
+- `-D USE_CPPCHECK=ON` enable cppcheck.
 - `-D CMAKE_BUILD_TYPE=Release` required parameter for stable work of repo.

 *A corresponding flag can be omitted if it's not needed.*

-2) Build the project:
+2. Build the project:
   ```
   cmake --build . --config RELEASE
   ```
-3) Check the task
+3. Check the task
   * Run `<project's folder>/build/bin`

 ## 3. How to submit you work